floooh/yakc/README.md

 ## ZX Spectrum 48k and 128k

-The ZX Spectrum was a popular British machine which was also popular as self-built hobbyist machine or official clone in the Eastern hemisphere because of its simple hardware architecture.
+The ZX Spectrum was a British machine which was also popular as self-built hobbyist machine or official clone in the Eastern hemisphere because of its simple hardware architecture.